Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 ## Credits

 - The repository template used for this project was created by Code Institute.
-- Code from Code Institute's Walk through Project 01 has been used on the Data collection and Data visualisation jupyter notebooks.
+- Code from Code Institute's Walk through Project 01 has been used on the Data collection, Data visualisation and Modelling Evaluating jupyter notebooks.
+- Inspiration and code from cla-cif's Cherry-Powdery-Mildew-Detector project [https://github.com/cla-cif/Cherry-Powdery-Mildew-Detector] and barty-s' cherry-leaf-mildew-detection project [https://github.com/barty-s/cherry-leaf-mildew-detection-project] have been used on the Data collection, Data visualisation and Modelling Evaluating jupyter notebooks.
+- Definition of cherry powdery mildew was adapted from the Washington State University website [https://treefruit.wsu.edu/crop-protection/disease-management/cherry-powdery-mildew/].
 - In this section, you need to reference where you got your content, media and from where you got extra help.
 It is common practice to use code from other repositories and tutorials.
 However, it is necessary to be very specific about these sources to avoid plagiarism.
 - You can break the credits section up into Content and Media, depending on what you have included in your project.